-With growing recognition that between 10% and 20% of children and adolescents in the United States suffer from a psychiatric disorder that impairs daily functioning, there exists an urgent national need for more psychiatrists, psychologists, social workers, and advanced-practice nurses specializing in child and adolescent psychiatry and early-onset behavioral and mental health disorders.
-Presently, only about 5% of children and adolescents in need receive any mental health evaluation or intervention at all.
-Early recognition and appropriate treatment of psychiatric disorders in the developing years offers hope of reducing the overall burden of psychiatric illness across the lifespan of vulnerable individuals.
-In the Division of Child and Adolescent Psychiatry at UConn Health, we are dedicated to providing multidisciplinary, state-of-the-art assessment and intervention for children, adolescents, and families with early-onset mental health and behavioral health disorders.
+With increasing recognition that 10–20% of children and adolescents in the United States experience psychiatric disorders that impair daily functioning, there is an urgent national need for more specialists—psychiatrists, psychologists, social workers, and advanced-practice nurses—trained in child and adolescent psychiatry and early-onset behavioral and mental health disorders.
+Currently, only about 5% of children and adolescents in need receive any mental health evaluation or intervention.
+Early recognition and appropriate treatment of psychiatric disorders during the developmental years offer the best opportunity to reduce the lifelong burden of mental illness among vulnerable individuals.

 Best,